 In addition to energy efficiency, PG&E also manages a variety of demand response programs to help cut peak energy use.
 Focusing on ways to reduce peak energy use is vital to our environmental and resource planning objectives.
 These programs provide incentives for customers to temporarily reduce or shift their energy use on days when demand for energy is at its highest.

-Our demand response programs range from SmartAC™, to fully automated programs that reduce energy use through an electronic signal, to emergency programs where large industrial customers voluntarily reduce their electricity demand in less than an hour upon request.
+Our demand response programs range from SmartAC™, to fully automated programs that reduce energy use through an electronic signal, controlled by computers, to emergency programs where large industrial customers voluntarily reduce their electricity demand in less than an hour upon request.

 California businesses are moving to a new electric rate structure called Time-Varying Pricing, as part of a statewide energy plan being implemented at the direction of the California Public Utilities Commission.
 Time Varying Pricing plans are designed to help better align the price for energy with the cost of energy at the time it is produced.
 With Time Varying Pricing, when a customer uses energy is as important as how much energy is used.